 Ketamine Addiction Requires Treatment

 Though the program isn’t as strongly mapped out as some others, addiction treatment will vastly improve the chance of a strong recovery and of relapse prevention in ketamine addicts.
 Though medications may be used during this time, they will usually only be to minimize certain side effects or symptoms of withdrawal and to make the experience less difficult on the patient.
-If you have more questions, please call 800-601-3889 today.
+If you have more questions, please call 800-601-3889 (Who Answers?) today.